zappmonkey/reactphp-sqlite/README.md

 Depending on your particular use case, you may prefer this method or the underlying `open()` method which resolves with a promise.
-For many simple use cases it may be easier to create a lazy connection.
+For many simple use cases, it may be easier to create a lazy connection.

 The `$filename` parameter is the path to the SQLite database file or `:memory:` to create a temporary in-memory database.
 As of PHP 7.0.10, an